 - The Waterside

 - The Fountainside

-- Estrada da Penha
+- Penha Heights

 1.3 Overall ESG Approach

 The Board understands the significance of ESG and has incorporated ESG-related risks into the Company's risk management processes.
 The overall ESG approach is aimed at creating profit for shareholders in a responsible manner, while taking into consideration environmental and social responsibility and supply chain management.